hungcq/knowledge-repo/information-technology/microservices-patterns/7-implementing-queries.md

     - Frontend client (eg web app): not practical for clients accessing services via the internet: slow network
     - API gateway/BFF variant -> allow clients accessing the gateway via the internet to efficiently retrieve the data
     - Standalone API composer: usage:
-      - For queries used internally by multiple services
+      - Queries used internally by multiple services
       - Externally accessible queries with logic too complex to be part of API gateway
   - Query performance: should call provider services in parallel
 - Adv: simple to implement